nwj/nwj.sh/content/til.md

 In Vim, invoking the `gf` command while the cursor is over a file path will open that file in a new buffer.

 In Rust, there is the `unreachable!()` macro.
 Fine.
 But there is also the (vastly superior) [`xkcd_unreachable!()`](https://docs.rs/crate/xkcd_unreachable/).

+### Miscellaneous

+The (campy, terrible) Bond film _Live and Let Die_ includes a scene where Bond uses the backs of three crocodiles as stepping stones to skip across a water channel.
+Turns out this stunt [actually used live crocodiles](https://www.youtube.com/watch?v=EDeUzB12ln8).
+Insane.